simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

   columns back to null (by using `Value(null)`).
 Passing `null` was ignored before, making it impossible to set columns to `null`.
 * `named_parameters`: Generates named parameters for named variables in SQL queries.
+* `new_sql_code_generation`: Generates SQL statements from the parsed AST instead of replacing substrings.
+This will also remove unecessary whitespace and comments.
+  If enabling this option breaks your queries, please file an issue!

 ## Available extensions